 As a companion to our 4G Router review, the following provides further information regarding the use of external antennas with 4G / LTE routers.

-Some ISPs are now offering 4G based home broadband with unlimited data allowances.
-This finally makes doing away with Fibre optic FTTC/FTTP connections and the associated line rental costs a realistic option.
+Some ISPs are now offering 4G and 5G based home broadband with unlimited data allowances.
+This finally makes doing away with a home land line and rental costs a realistic option.

-If you go this route, teaming an external antenna with a good quality 4G router will give the best chance of success.
+If you decide to go the above route, teaming an external antenna with a good quality 4G router will give the best chance of success.

 For most uses, an Omni-Directional antenna will be best.
 Are you looking to mount your antenna at a fixed permanent location, and do you know where the nearest mast is and is there a direct line of sight between you and the cellular mast?
 Unless you can answer “yes” to all these question then an Omni is probably the type to go for.